Primeros auxilios de salud mental

 Participants are also introduced to risk factors and warning signs for mental health or substance use problems, engage in experiential activities that build an understanding of the impact of illness on individuals and families, and learn about evidence-based treatment and self-help strategies.

 MHALA provides Mental Health First Aid trainings in partnership with the Kaiser Permanente Southern California Fund for Charitable Contributions.
 The partnership allows MHALA to provide free trainings to registered attendees who work or live in the Long Beach area.

 The virtual trainings are 6 hours, and attendees are required to complete a 2-hour, self-paced learning module online prior to attending the in-person portion of the training.

 Trainings are scheduled throughout the year and will be held via Zoom.
-You can find a list of upcoming trainings and register here.

 Upon completion of the entire 8-hour course, participants receive a certificate from the National Council for Mental Wellbeing.